On this page: Greenhouse effect, Climate change and us, Where greenhouse gases come from, Taking action, Disposal of refrigerant gases, You can help

 You can find out more by visiting the Recovery website.

-You can also find more information on the Ministry for the Environment website.
+You can also find more information on the Environmental Protection Authority’s website.

 You can help